|

 said, "but a part of the Alchemy.
 He is the Sun, the male

-principle; she is the Moon, the female principle, his perfect
+principle; she is the Moon, the female principle and his perfect

 sister.
-And that would explain why he released her from the prison
+And that would explain why he has released her from the

-now.
-He was ready to perform the Transmutation."
+prison now.
+He is ready to perform the Transmutation, and needs

-"You mean they created this by" King Shamash
+"You mean they created this by..."
+King Shamash made

-made a vague gesture, then shook his head in disgust.
+a vague gesture, shaking his head in disgust.

 "Possibly.
 Possibly not," said Niqmaddu.
 "A powerful